hafs-community/HAFS/doc/UsersGuide/source/Backgroundinfo/TechnicalOverview.rst

     - ATCF files to NHC (and CPHC for Central Pacific Basin storms) and JTWC (for all global basins, including SH basins),
     - GRIB files to NOMADS
     - GEMPAK files to MAG

-    - All the files in COM directory should be transferred from PROD WCOSS2 to DEV WCOSS2
-    - None of the codes are proprietary and there is no restricted data
+All the files in the COM directory should be transferred from PROD WCOSS2 to DEV WCOSS2.
+None of the code is proprietary, and there is no restricted data

 **Archive to HPSS:**
     All the files in the COM directory are preferred to be archived in 5-year retention HPSS directory.